Köppen climate classification: Group C: Temperate/mesothermal climates

+Cs: Mediterranean-type climates

-Csa: Mediterranean hot summer climates
+Csa: Hot-summer Mediterranean climates

 These climates usually occur on the western sides of continents between the latitudes of 30° and 45°.
 These climates are in the polar front region in winter, and thus have moderate temperatures and changeable, rainy weather.
 Summers are hot and dry, due to the domination of the subtropical high-pressure systems, except in the immediate coastal areas, where summers are milder due to the nearby presence of cold ocean currents that may bring fog but prevent rain.